usgo/agagd/README.md

 ## Database Prerequisites

-Contributors submitting Pull Requests (PRs) may notice some difficulty in running a local Docker configuration.
-That is due to changes which now require a current dump of the AGAGD database schema  which is not available publically.
-If you are interested in contributing and would like access to the database schema, contact [Steve Colburn](mailto:steve.colburn@usgo.org).
+Contributors submitting Pull Requests (PRs) will require a `schema.sql` file within their local AGAGD repository.
+The `schema.sql` can be found in [USGO SQL Schema's Repo](https://github.com/usgo/usgo-sql-schemas).

 ## Project Priorities
 [Bug Triage](https://github.com/usgo/agagd/projects/1) project for the AGAGD which lists and organizes current priorites the AGA Development Team has for the AGAGD.